Electric watch

-In horology, the term electric watch is used for the first generation electrically-powered wristwatches which were first publicly displayed by both Elgin National Watch Company and Lip on March 19, 1952, with working laboratory examples in Chicago and Paris.
-The Hamilton Watch Company would be the first to produce and retail an electric watch beginning in 1957, before the commercial introduction of the quartz wristwatch in 1969 by Seiko with the Astron.
-Their timekeeping element was either a traditional balance wheel or a tuning fork, driven electromagnetically by a solenoid powered by a battery.
+In horology, the term electric watch is used for the first-generation electrically-powered wristwatches which were first publicly displayed by both Elgin National Watch Company and Lip on March 19, 1952, with working laboratory examples in Chicago and Paris.
+The Hamilton Watch Company was the first to produce and retail an electric watch, from 1957.
+The timekeeping element of these watches was either a traditional balance wheel or a tuning fork, driven by an electro-mechanical solenoid powered by a small battery.
 The hands were driven mechanically through a wheel train.
-They were superseded by quartz watches, which had greater accuracy and durability due to their lower parts count.
-Recent automatic quartz watches, which combine mechanical technology with quartz timekeeping, are not included in this classification.
+Electro-mechanical watches were superseded by quartz watches, which were more accurate and more durable, with fewer parts, starting with the Astron battery-powered watch with quartz crystal-controlled movement introduced by Seiko in 1969.

 Weaknesses

-A weak point in early balance wheel electric watches was the switch contacts on the balance wheel, which turned the solenoid on briefly to provide the impulse to keep the wheel oscillating.
+A weak point in early balance wheel electric watches were the switch contacts on the balance wheel, which turned the solenoid on briefly to provide the impulse to keep the wheel oscillating.
 These wore out and did not operate reliably.
 Later designs used electromagnetic sensing, with a transistor in the circuit to turn the solenoid on.